Regal highlights: Must-see places in royal London

 (CNN) — Pomp, history and more castles than "Game of Thrones."
 Britain's Royals may be a firmly 21st century brand these days, but this regal bunch still exemplifies an older time of tradition and ceremony.

-If you wanted to wave a flag at Queen Elizabeth's 90th birthday celebrations and shed a joyful tear at the news that Prince William and Catherine, Duchess of Cambridge are expecting their third child, you are not alone.
+If you want to wave a flag at Prince Harry and Meghan Markle's wedding celebrations, you are not alone.
 The world just can't seem to get enough of arguably the world's best-known aristocrats.

 There's no better destination than London if you want to plug into the 1,000-year history of British kings and queens.
 The UK's capital has an array of palaces, museums and galleries open to the public including royal HQ Buckingham Palace and Kate and Wills' official residence Kensington Palace.